pslucas0212/Future-Tutorial-Setting-Up-Insights-Connectivity-for-RHEL-Remediation/README.md

 Preparing Satellite to upload host inventory

-We will need to install the invntory plug-in on Satellite and we will also enable users to run commands over SSH as root on Satellite if needed.
+We will need to install the inventory plug-in on Satellite and we will also enable users to run commands over SSH as root on Satellite if needed.
 Watch for the Success! message when the task is completed.

 ```
 # satellite-installer \